 Flat Tops Trail Scenic Byway is a secluded, 82-mile stretch in beautiful Northwest Colorado.
 It connects the towns of Yampa (to the east) and Meeker (to the west).
 Although remote, active ranches, mines and logging exist along the drive, with something around every turn.

-The drive is at a leisurely pace, usually around 2.5 to 3 hours.
+The drive goes at a leisurely pace, usually around 2.5 to 3 hours.
 About half the trip is on a smooth gravel road, the other dirt.